BoostedT/atlas-the-joy-of-painting-api/README.md

 ---

 ## 👨‍💻 About the Developer
-Hi, I’m Tyler — a full-stack developer and USMC veteran currently studying at **Atlas School**.
+Hi, I’m Tyler — a full-stack developer and currently studying at **Atlas School**.
 This project allowed me to bring together my skills in **ETL, databases, and API development** while working with a dataset I enjoyed.

 - [LinkedIn](https://www.linkedin.com/in/tylerwhitchurch)